ddovod/jet-live/README.md

 - compiler path
 - working directory - directory from which the compiler was run
 - some compiler flags for further processing.

-Right now if you create new `.cpp` file and even recreate `compile_commands.json` (i.e. by running cmake after that), library will not find it (see Will be implemented).

 When all compilation units are parsed, it distinguishes the most common directory for all source files and starts watching it recursively using filesystem watcher.
 This path can be configured if you want to reduce your filesystem load.
 If your project is not very big (say less than 2000 files), just do nothing, default behaviour is fine.